trishume/sympy-wiki-with-svn/Function-expansions-and-series-2.md

     >>> ts
     1 - x**2/2 + x**4/24 + ...

-By substitution I can obtain Sum object or :
+By substitution I can obtain the `Sum` object:

     >>> ts.subs(x, 1)
     1 - 1/2 + 1/24 + ...

 or calculated Sum

    >>> ts(1)
    0.540302305868140